MaikKingma/clean-hexagonal-onion-docs/docs/5-persist-author-data.md

 ### Validation
 Let's test your implementation.
-Update the AuthorCommandsTest.java and replace the previously added ``register()`` test with the following Test:
+Update the AuthorCommandsIntegrationTest.java and replace the previously added ``register()`` test with the following Test:

 ```java